awsdocs/amazon-redshift-management-guide/doc_source/working-with-snapshots.md

 ## Managing Snapshot Storage<a name="managing-snapshot-storage"></a>

 Because snapshots accrue storage charges, it’s important that you delete them when you no longer need them\.
-Amazon Redshift deletes automatic and manual snapshots at the end of the snapshot retention period\.
-You can also delete manual snapshots using the AWS Management Console or with the [batch\-delete\-snapshots](https://docs.aws.amazon.com/cli/latest/reference/redshift/batch-delete-snapshots.html) CLI command\.
+Amazon Redshift deletes automatic and manual snapshots at the end of their respective snapshot retention periods\.
+You can also delete manual snapshots using the AWS Management Console or with the [batch\-delete\-cluster\-snapshots](https://docs.aws.amazon.com/cli/latest/reference/redshift/batch-delete-cluster-snapshots.html) CLI command\.

 You can change the retention period for a manual snapshot by modifying the manual snapshot settings\.